tusharkanti647/RC_Robots/README.md

 1. clone my repo.
 2. install all dependencies `npm install`
-3. to start and test the application give the bellow commented in terminal, and follow the input format.\
+3. to start and test the application give the bellow commented in terminal, and follow the input format. if you are not follow the input format it give error.\
 node app.js '5 5\
 1 0 N\
 MMRMMLMMR\